Comment on page

 array cannot be present witherrors

-array if status code is different than HTTP 207 (MULTI-STATUS)errors
+array if status code is different from HTTP 207 (MULTI-STATUS)errors

 array always consists object with fields:title